-- Customers served in disadvantaged communities along with total disadvantaged population number served as a percentage of total number of customers served - What current and planned LSE activities/programs, if any, impact disadvantaged communities or contribute to economic development within disadvantaged communities (e.g. list all individual programs carried out in/for disadvantaged communities, along with description of program) - Estimates of annual emissions of nitrogen oxides and particulate matter9 (NOx and PM2.5, at a minimum), including emissions from normal plant operations and from plant cycling.
+- Estimates of annual emissions of nitrogen oxides and particulate matter (NOx and PM2.5, at a minimum), including emissions from normal plant operations and from plant cycling.
 As stated above, the Commission delegates to staff and the assigned ALJ to define a GHG accounting methodology apportioning responsibility to individual LSEs.
 The method may also be used to estimate localized pollutants such as nitrogen oxides and particulate matter.

 RCEA's service area includes all of Humboldt County.
-CalEnviroScreen 3.0's mapping tool shows that no part of Humboldt County includes the state's top 25% of impacted census tracts, or census tracts with the highest pollution burden (Figure 9Figure 8).
+CalEnviroScreen 3.0's mapping tool shows that no part of Humboldt County includes the state's top 25% of impacted census tracts, or census tracts with the highest pollution burden (Figure 9).
 Therefore, there are no "disadvantaged communities" in RCEA's service area according to CalEnviroScreen 3.0 criteria.
-Figure 9Figure 8 displays the CalEnviroScreen 3.0 results for Humboldt County.
+Figure 9 displays the CalEnviroScreen 3.0 results for Humboldt County.